 She started wearing glasses at 6 months.
 The doctors thought she might go blind in one eye.
 I have never saw such a young child wear them, but they do exist, as I have seen more recently.
 We worked with doctors on her eyes for 8 1/2 years.
 They are much better now.

 I wanted to show us walking in the sunlight, coming towards the viewer, all three of us happy.
 I loved the wrap that my wife holds the child in.
-It was beautiful and I often used it when was both she and her brother were small.
+I wrote it too, for many years.
+It was beautiful and we often used it when was both she and her brother were small.
 There is no plastic in it, and it is natural and they feel your bodies warmth and easily fall asleep in it.
 When they are small it even covers their face, so they can sleep along time, with plenty of air to breathe, but they can hear your heart to, and your voice, closeup, to be reassured all is well and safe.
+My wife is wearing a very simple baby carrier made of lovely cloth, very colorful.

 Hard to get the color right on this work.
 I did the best I could.
 The actual color is somewhere between these two attempts.